Guy Shrubsole with research by Chris Gordon-Smith17 Mar 2020

 Equally, we know that agroforestry – the planting of trees alongside crops, or as shelter for livestock – also has great potential.
 We’ve been exploring how agroforestry could be expanded and what that might mean for increasing tree cover whilst supporting sustainable farming.

 Another issue we’ve been examining is where to grow trees that give the greatest public benefit.
-Many people living in towns and cities today feel cut off from nature.
+In England, 43% of neighbourhoods have less than 10% tree cover, and many people living in towns and cities today feel cut off from nature, with over four-fifths of the most-deprived neighbourhoods (those with less than 5% tree cover) situated in urban areas.
 Greening urban areas through more street trees, parks and community growing spaces is vital – with multiple benefits in terms of provision of shade, countering air pollution and improving people’s physical and mental health.
 And so is having more nature on our doorsteps on the outskirts of towns and cities.

 That is why establishing additional woodlands in close proximity to urban areas is something we’ve tried to prioritise.
 For this, we obviously must take account of the fact that urban edgelands are often prime locations for new housing and other developments.
 However, most of our large cities are surrounded by green belt land, which means that development is not permitted, unless the planning authority takes the (politically difficult) step of relaxing the green belt boundary.
 Green belt land ought to be a good place for expanding woodland cover.